diegodiasm/service-scheduler/README.md

 # service-scheduler
 Service scheduler

-A service-scheduler with two kinds of user: a service-agent, and admin.
+An appointment scheduler with two kinds of user: a service-agent, and admin.
-This system allows the admin to set the number of agents for a fixed service, and the duration of each time-slot available for appointment, and collect statistics of the service.
+This system allows the admin to set the number of agents for a fixed kind of service, and the duration of each time-slot available for appointment, and collect statistics of the service.
+The service-agent is given the permission of booking new appointments upon a customer request and cancel appointments.

-The system also implements a display module, that can be used to call service-users when they are ready to be dispatched, and display relevant information for them in the form of a scrolling text.
+The system also implements a display module, that can be used to call customers when they are ready to be dispatched, and display relevant information for them in the form of a scrolling text.
+The relevant information is set by the admin of the system.

 Developed using Java 7 + Swing + PostgreSQL + JPA

 ------------------- Agendamento de Atendimento --------------------